Christian Hackl

-Christian Hackl (born 22 January 1981) is an Austrian bobsledder who has competed since 2004.
+Christian Hackl (born 22 September 1981) is an Austrian bobsledder who has competed since 2004.
 At the 2010 Winter Olympics, he finished 18th in the two-man event while crashing out in the four-man event.

 Hackl finished 11th in the four-man event at the FIBT World Championships 2007 in St. Moritz.
-His best World Cup finish was 18th in the four-man event at Igls in January 2010.
+His best World Cup finish was 8th place in the four-man event at Königsee in 2008.